 “Gigli” arrives carrying more baggage than a Greyhound bus, which may distract moviegoers from what is a silly but still an enjoyably written and performed romantic comedy.
-With a story that sounds ludicrous but is actually fun to watch, this late-summer entry will likely check out of theaters before it recoups, but have an active afterlife.
+With a real-life romance between its two leads that seems to draw equal measures of scorn and curiosity, and a story that sounds ludicrous but is actually fun to watch, this late-summer entry will likely check out of theaters before it recoups, but discover an active afterlife.

 Only the second film in a decade (following the disastrous “Meet Joe Black”) from Martin Brest and the first written solely by him since “Going in Style” in 1979, pic is one of the few in current release from major studios to rely on dialogue and character creation rather than slam-bang action.The story has small-time L.A. mobster Larry Gigli (Ben Affleck) enlisted by his boss to carry out the kidnapping of a mentally handicapped kid (Justin Bartha), as a means of putting pressure on the kid’s brother, a federal prosecutor giving a hard time to a underworld higher-up (Al Pacino).

 No sooner has Gigli (rhymes with “really”) installed the kid in his apartment for safe-keeping than he gets another roommate — a tough-talking, midriff-baring female mob operative and knock-out named Ricki (Jennifer Lopez) who moves in under orders to make sure that Gigli doesn’t screw up the job.